Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 (where complete image is read continuously) or memory mapped (where image data access is in blocks).

-SDAccel flow (OpenCL) requires kernel interfaces to be memory pointers with width in power(s) of 2.
+Vitis flow (OpenCL) requires kernel interfaces to be memory pointers with width in power(s) of 2.
 So glue logic is required for converting memory pointers to xf::Mat class data type and vice-versa when interacting with xfOpenCV kernel(s).
 Wrapper(s) are build over the